-I am SO passionate about helping women (and all people) change their mindset about their bodies, their relationship with food and exercise, and teaching them that we all DESERVE to feel great and be healthy and that making time for that is part of self-care (just like brushing your teeth) and we do these things because we deserve to make the time for fitness and not because we aren’t good enough exactly how we are.
+I am SO passionate about helping women (and all people) build a healthy body image, change their relationship with food and exercise.
+I teach them that we all DESERVE to feel great and be healthy and that making time for that is part of self-care (just like brushing your teeth).
+We do these things because we deserve to make the time for fitness and not because we aren’t good enough exactly how we are.

 Don’t say “I want to be skinny on the beach on our holiday so I’m working out hard” or “I ate too much on the weekend – I gotta hit the gym and burn it off!”.
 Comment on how you feel after your workouts, talk about when you accomplish something new like your first pullup or a personal best deadlift weight.
 When you feel like skipping a workout – talk about that too – then go workout anyway and talk about how great you feel when it’s over and how glad you are that you turned up even when you didn’t feel like it.

 Do not relate eating well to how you look (but you can relate it to how you feel!).
 Enjoy treats sometimes and DON’T suggest that you shouldn’t or that it’ll make you fat or say things like “ a moment on your lips a lifetime on your hips…”.
 I don’t always eat what my family is eating because I have a lot of food sensitivities and because I like maintaining my healthy body composition.
 When I am choosing to eat differently from my family I might say something like “pizza makes me feel so tired after I eat it and I want to have lots of energy for my workout tomorrow” (or say nothing at all, but whatever you do DON’T say that you’re on a diet or trying to lose weight, etc).

 When you bump into a friend who’s lost a lot of weight try not to comment unless they bring it up – I remember when I was going through my divorce and was barely eating because I was so stressed – I was about 20 lbs lighter than my normal healthy (and fairly lean already) weight.
 So many people told me I looked so good – and I know they meant it to build me up while I went through hard things, but it reinforced that I’m more attractive when I’m skinny and that’s not the message we need to give each other or our children.

 Tell them they look great, all the time.
 When they’re little and want to wear 3 tutu’s or their Hulk costume – tell them they look amazing.
 When they experiment with makeup at ANY age – tell them they look amazing.
-When they are teens and playing with all the weird styles teens come up with – tell them they look great!
+And, when they are teens and playing with all the weird styles teens come up with – tell them they look great!
 Don’t tell your daughter she’s “giving the wrong impression” when her skirt is short and tight – just tell her she looks great.
 When we are so caught up in how they look – it teaches them that they are constantly judged and measured by their appearance, instead let them take ownership of their bodies/appearance and empower them by letting them be in charge.

 We all have a few little (or big) issues from our parents not handling something perfectly – and that’s ok!
 Chances are we will do a few things imperfectly – don’t sweat it!
 At the end of the day, all that matters is that you are trying your best and that your kids know how much you love and value them and I am SURE you are doing a great job at that!